Pain and Nervous System

-Through body awareness practices we cultivate the essential skill of interoception - bringing us on a journey home to the truth of who we are.
+Through breath & body awareness practices we cultivate the essential skill of interoception - bringing us on a journey home to the truth of who we are.

 3. Educate yourself as much as you can about pain, the nervous system and the mind-body connection.